serg992313/Dell-XPS-9550/README.md

 # Dell-XPS-9550
-SD reader RTS525a driver source and DSDT/SSDT paches
+SD reader RTS525a driver source (under constraction) and DSDT/SSDT paches for normal operation of OSX